Equity Release Advice for Homeowners Aged 55 and Over

 How Does Equity Release Work?

-If you are part of a couple, the repayment is not made until the last remaining person living in the home either dies or moves into care, meaning that both you and your partner are free to live in your home for the rest of your lives.
+If you are part of a couple, repayment does not occur until the last remaining person living in the property either passes away or moves into care.
+This means both you and your partner are free to remain in your home for the rest of your lives.

 How Flexible Is Equity Release?